If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 A tangential honey extractor refers to the extractor where every frame is removed and then flipped for a second round of spinning.
 Each side of the frame has to be spun once so as to remove the honey from both of the frame sides.
 This means it takes plenty of effort to spin a bigger number of honey frames.

 - It is cheaper than the radial extractor.

 - Since you spin every side individually, chances are high that nothing remains in the frames.

 - Ideal for a small enterprise since it is cheaper.

 - This is taxing since the frames have to be removed and flipped every time.

 - It may not suit a beekeeper with many frames to extract.
 Not the best for the commercial beekeeper.

 The radial honey extractor is the most popular among beekeepers.
-In this extractor, the honey frames are usually loaded once then both sides of the frames are span at once.
+In this extractor, the honey frames are usually loaded once then both sides of the frames are spun at once.
 This is highly efficient when compared to the tangential since you do not have to keep removing and flipping honey frames.
 It will therefore be a great choice for commercial beekeepers since they have to spin plenty of honey frames.